 Connect the projector to your PC or notebook with a USB cable prior to using the paging function.
 See "Connecting a computer" on page 19 for details.
 You can operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint) by pressing Page Up/Down on the remote control.
-If remote paging function doesn't work, check if the USB connection is correctly made and the mouse
+If remote paging function doesn't work, check if the

-USB connection is correctly made and the mouse driver on your computer is updated to the latest version.
+If remote paging function doesn't work, check if the USB connection is correctly made and the mouse driver on your computer is updated to the latest version.